bbauska/meta-html-css-in-depth/index-2.md

 }
 ```

-Output
+<h3>Output</h3>

 ![](RackMultipart20230221-1-dcr3jc_html_672239256136b222.png)

 Now the bullet points are cornflower blue and they have the shape specified in the code.

-## ::before and ::after
+<h3>::before and ::after</h3>

-One more pair of pseudo-elements are the **::before** and **::after** pseudo-elements.
+One more pair of pseudo-elements are the <b>::before</b> and <b>::after</b> pseudo-elements.
 They allow you to add content before and after an element on which they are allowed.
 In other words, new content can be added to a page without adding HTML code for it.
 You can also add styling options for this content.
 Let's do an example where text is added both before and after some cooking guidelines to identify them as important tips.

-## HTML code:
+<h3>HTML code:</h3>

 ```
 <body>